-The number one Phuket Must See Places are the Phi Phi island which lies between the large island of Phuket and the western Strait of Malacca coast of the mainland.
+The number one Phuket Must See Places are the Phi Phi island.
+It lies between the large island of Phuket and the western Strait of Malacca coast of the mainland.
 The islands are administratively part of Krabi province.
 Phi Phi is a group of six islands.
 The two main islands are Phi Phi Don and Phi Phi Leh.

 The islands feature beaches and clear water that have had their natural beauty protected by national park status.
-Ko Phi Phi is one of Thailand’s most famous destinations for scuba diving and snorkeling, kayaking and other marine recreational activities.
+Ko Phi Phi is one of Thailand’s most famous destinations for scuba diving and snorkeling.
+You can also do kayaking and other marine recreational activities.

 There are no hotels or another type of accommodation on the smaller island of Ko Phi Phi Lee.
 The only opportunity to spend the night on this island is to take a guided tour to Maya Bay and sleep in a tent.